 The terms of one of our U.S. Iron Ore pellet supply agreements required supplemental payments to be paid by the customer during the period 2009 through 2012, with the option to defer a portion of the 2009 monthly amount in exchange for interest payments until the deferred amount was repaid in 2013.
 Installment amounts received under this arrangement in excess of sales are classified as deferred revenue in the Statements of Consolidated Financial Position upon receipt of payment.
 Revenue is recognized over the life of the supply agreement, which extends until 2022, in equal annual installments.
 As of December 31, 2013 and 2012, installment amounts received in excess of sales totaled \$115.6 million and \$128.4 million, respectively.
 As of December 31, 2013, deferred revenue of \$12.8 million was recorded in Other current liabilities and \$102.8 million was recorded as long term in Other liabilities in the Statements of Consolidated Financial Position.
-As of December 31, 2012, deferred revenue of \$12.8 million was recorded as long term in Other liabilities in the Statements of Consolidated Financial Position.
-As of December 31, 2012, deferred revenue of \$12.8 million was recorded in Other current liabilities in Other liabilities in the Statements of Consolidated Financial Position.
-As of December 31, 2012, deferred revenue of \$12.8 million was recorded in Other current liabilities in Other liabilities in the Statements of Consolidated Financial Position.
+As of December 31, 2012, deferred revenue of \$12.8 million was recorded in Other current liabilities in the Statements of Consolidated Financial Position.